KYQQ

-KYQQ (106.5 FM) is a radio station operating in Wichita, Kansas, in the United States, and licensed to Arkansas City, Kansas.
-Calling itself "Radio Lobo 106.5," the station airs a Regional Mexican format and is owned by SummitMedia.
-Its studios are co-located with radio stations KFDI-FM, KICT-FM, KFXJ-FM and KFTI in Wichita.
-The transmitter is located north of Winfield, Kansas.
+KYQQ (106.5 FM) is a radio station operating in Wichita, Kansas, United States, and licensed to Arkansas City, Kansas.
+Calling itself "Radio Lobo 106.5", the station airs a Regional Mexican format and is owned by SummitMedia.
+Its studios are located on North Old Lawrence Road in north Wichita.
+The transmitter is located north of Winfield, Kansas, operated by Arkansas City, Kansas.

 History

-KYQQ signed on the air on November 1, 1979 as KBUZ under owners Gary and Ann Violet.
+KYQQ signed on the air on November 1, 1979, as KBUZ under owners Gary and Ann Violet.
 KBUZ was very much a small family business, as the Violets literally built the station with their own hands, as Gary was a certified radio engineer.
 He not only did the engineering, but actually designed the building and built much of it at Strother Field between Winfield and Arkansas City.
 Gary and Ann also ran the station along with Gary's mother.
 The entire family lived in a set of two mobile homes just a few yards south of the station.
 Under Gary's ownership, the station tried a number of formats including Country, Top 40, and Hot AC.
 From 1980 through 1982, the station aired an eclectic mix of album-oriented rock that attempted to strike a balance in the Wichita radio market between the hard-edged KICT and the more mainstream KEYN.
 The station was programmed by Bruce Adamek.
 In 1981, it featured an evening show by Kevin Craig, a noted Wichita announcer whose distinctive voice was best known as the voice of the Dillons grocery store chain on radio and TV.
 Later in 1983, Jeff Garrett did a stint in the evening slot.

 In the summer of 1983, Violet was approached by a Wichita night club owner through his primary club DJ Joe Turner, who at the time went by the moniker "Captain Disco" or "Captain D".
 They proposed adding a Sunday evening black-contemporary format.
 Violet was initially very skeptical; this was at a time when Michael Jackson had only recently breached the color barrier on MTV, leading to a resurgence of Black-influenced music on the Top 40 charts, and Prince had just begun to emerge as an artist.
 The proposed format, even for a few hours on Sundays, would be a striking contrast to the rest of the KBUZ broadcast schedule.
 However, Turner and his boss successfully convinced Violet that this insurgence of Black contemporary music would move beyond Wichita's Black community into the young adult and youth demographic.
 They also promised a tremendous outpouring of commercial support from the Black community.